NCAR/DART/models/wrf/tutorial/README.rst

 single file.

-If you wanted to generate your own observation sequence files from PREPBUFR for an experiment with WRF/DART, you should follow the guidance on the
+If you wanted to generate your own observation sequence files from PREPBUFR for an experiment with WRF-DART, you should follow the guidance on the
 `prepbufr <../../../observations/obs_converters/NCEP/prep_bufr/prep_bufr.html>`__
 page to build the bufr conversion programs, get observation files for